DarakDuVal/vibdd/README.md

-# vibddd - Examples on vibe coding applying behavior-driven design (BDD) and test-driven design (TDD) paradigms
+# vibdd - Examples on vibe coding applying behavior-driven design (BDD) and test-driven design (TDD) paradigms

 How well can ChatGPT code?